-Rev. Woolford is a recipient of a 2021 Maryland State Arts Council Creativity Grant for her upcoming documentary short, which will be her directorial debut.
-She is also nominated for recognition for the 2022 Women's Giving Circle (WGC) of Howard County Black Philanthropy Month celebration and was a part of the 2021 virtual mosaic as a (S)hero to WGC of Howard County's Annual Celebration.
+Rev. Woolford is a recipient of a Maryland State Arts Council Creativity Grant, which she has received as an octogenarian, to produce her upcoming documentary short on centenarian Howard Stokes.
+She is also honored in the 2022 "Our Giving, Our Stories" Women's Giving Circle (WGC) of Howard County series and was a part of the 2021 virtual mosaic as a (S)hero to WGC of Howard County's Annual Celebration.
 She has been a winner of America's Grandest Moments essay contest sponsored by Mature Outlook magazine.
 Excerpts of her memoir-in-progress From Farm Girl to Pastoral Counselor have been anthologized, most recently in The Fire Inside: Collected Stories and Poems from Zora's Den edited by Victoria Kennedy with a foreword by Lucy Anne Hurston, Zora Neale Hurston's biographer and niece.

-For nearly 10 years, Rev. Woolford has been a member of the Board of the Howard County Foundation for Black Educational and Cultural Achievement, where she serves as chaplain.
+For more than 10 years, Rev. Woolford has been a member of the Board of the Howard County Foundation for Black Educational and Cultural Achievement, where she serves as chaplain.
 She was also a founding member of the nonprofit board of Howard County Lynching Truth and Reconciliation.
 She is retired from the U. S. federal government as a social insurance policy specialist and also served as a social insurance systems analyst.

 ABOUT REV. WOOLFORD'S WRITING